tredoc/go-crud-api/README.md

 💡Check docs dir for more info about db schema.
 Feel free to insert db schema from txt file to dbdiagram.io to see it in a more convenient way.

+### 📝How to run:
+- Configure .env.example file or use mine configuration and rename it to .env
+- Create a database with the name you specified in the .env file
+- Run `docker-compose up --build` to build and run the app

 ## ✅Flow:
 ```
 [X] Add gitignore